THE ENVIRONMENT

 Forester Estate Misty Vineyard

-Wine grapes were planted in the Busselton and surrounding areas almost immediately following European settlement in the 1830’s.
-The planted acreage fluctuated but never became a serious pursuit until Italian migrants in the early 20th century began farming grapes on a larger scale.
+Wine grapes were first planted in the Busselton area soon after European settlement in the 1830s.
+Plantings came and went over the decades, but grape growing didn’t become a serious pursuit until the early 20th century, when Italian migrants began farming on a larger scale.

 Forester Estate Vineyard at Sunset